Antisense therapy: Familial chylomicronaemia syndrome

 Volanesorsen was approved by the European Medicines Agency (EMA) for the treatment of familial chylomicronaemia syndrome in May 2019.

 Familial hypercholesterolemia

 In January 2013 mipomersen (marketed as Kynamro) was approved by the FDA for the treatment of homozygous familial hypercholesterolemia.

 Hereditary transthyretin-mediated amyloidosis

 Inotersen received FDA approval for the treatment of hereditary transthyretin-mediated amyloidosis in October 2018.
 The application for inotersen was granted orphan drug designation.
 It was developed by Ionis Pharmaceuticals and licensed to Akcea Therapeutics.
 Patisiran (sold under Onpattro) was developed by Alnylam Pharmaceuticals, and also approved for use in the US and EU in 2018 with orphan drug designation.
-Its mechanism-of-action is the active substance of small interfering RNA (siRNA), which allows it to interfere with and block the production of trasnthyretin.
+Its mechanism-of-action is the active substance of small interfering RNA (siRNA), which allows it to interfere with and block the production of transthyretin.
 As such, it was the first FDA-approved siRNA therapeutic.

 Spinal muscular atrophy

 In 2004, development of an antisense therapy for spinal muscular atrophy began.
 Over the following years, an antisense oligonucleotide later named nusinersen was developed by Ionis Pharmaceuticals under a licensing agreement with Biogen.
 In December 2016, nusinersen received regulatory approval from FDA and soon after, from other regulatory agencies worldwide.